 Besides, the motors are classified by the RPM too.
 Mainly RPM of a motor means the velocity.
 So if you need an upgrade in your motors, you should look for a motor with a higher RPM.

-Usually, the motor that is installed in your power wheel by default is 5 or 6volts and runs at more or less 2mph.
+Usually, the motor installed in your power wheel by default is 5 or 6volts and runs at more or less 2mph.
 So with an upgrade, you can easily accelerate to 5 to 6mph.
 But for that upgrade, you must be sure about the compatibility of the motor and the battery.

-If you have a 6volt motor and 12volt battery, it is obvious for your motor to get damaged.
-Though it might not be essential to match the voltage of the battery and motor.
+If you have a 6volt motor and a 12volt battery, it is obvious for your motor to get damaged.
+However, it might not be essential to match the voltage of the battery and motor.
 But the motor gets heated up after running for a while if the battery has a higher voltage.
 And after a short period, the motor gets damaged.